 Power source: The power source selected for the developed planter was a Honda GK 100 engine, featuring a petrol-start and kerosene-run system, with an output of 1.5 hp (1.13 kW).
 This engine was a 4-stroke, single-cylinder, overhead valve type, with a rated speed of 3000 rpm, making it well-suited for the planter’s power requirements.

-Furrow opener: The planter's tynes were equipped with inverted T-type furrow openers, spaced 450 mm apart for optimal row spacing.
+Furrow opener: The planter's tyres were equipped with inverted T-type furrow openers, spaced 450 mm apart for optimal row spacing.
 Seeds were delivered via tubes into the furrows, which were opened by boots.
 The furrow openers featured cutting blades made from 8 mm thick high-carbon bit, welded to a mild steel plate at a 28° rake angle to minimize soil disturbance.

 Design of hoppers for maize seeds: A trapezoidal-shaped seed hopper was used in the developed planter, secured to the frame using nuts and bolts.
 The bottom end featured a flat mild steel (M.S.) plate, which was attached to the beam of the frame.
 A seed-metering mechanism, installed at the inclined base plate, used a bevel gear and a spring-fitted nut to enable smooth rotation for controlled seed dispensing.